tteeoo/svc/README.md

 This means that while there are only 65,536 memory addresses, it technically has 128K of memory since each address points to a 16-bit value instead of a byte.

+It has a VGA text-mode where it starts reading the contents of memory from a specified address (using a specified resolution, 80x25 by default), translates the encoded colors into ANSI escape codes, and prints the output to your terminal.

 This repository contains the virtual machine and an assembler to compile programs for it.

 ## The Simple Virtual Assembler (sva)